aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 - [D](#appendix-d-our-assessment-plan): Our assessment plan
 - [E](#appendix-e-our-assessment-results): Our assessment results
 - [F](#appendix-f-our-plan-of-action-and-milestones): Our plan of action and milestones
+- [G](#appendix-g-updating-the-ssp-after-authorization): Updating the SSP after authorization
+- [H](#appendix-h-continuously-monitoring-the-system): Continuously monitoring the system
-- [G](#appendix-g-breaking-our-ssp-into-component-definitions): Breaking our system security plan into component definitions
+- [I](#appendix-i-breaking-our-ssp-into-component-definitions): Breaking our system security plan into component definitions

 ---